 Basically, bicycle speedometers work with a magnet attached to the front spoke, which trips the switch that is mounted on the fork every single time it passes the switch.
 This switch is called the reed switch, which is a hermetically sealed tube that contains two overlapping reeds that are made up of a magnetic material.
 As the bicycle wheel turns, the magnet installed on the spoke passes by the reed switch and an electromagnetic signal is generated.

 The signal is passed either by wire or via a wireless transmission to a computer unit that is mounted on the bicycle handlebars.
-The computer is calculating various parameters, such as current speed and total distance travelled.
-If you are intersted to learn more about how bicycle speedometers work you are invited to visit eHow.com.
+The computer calculates various parameters, such as current speed and total distance traveled.
+If you are interested to learn more about how bicycle speedometers work you are invited to visit eHow.com.